 Berumen has at various times called his philosophy rational objectivism, which roughly holds that our most useful knowledge is grounded in experience tempered by logic (reason), and, at best, that it is an approximation of truth.
 He is a traditional realist in terms of his epistemology and metaphysics, and he eschews both subjectivism (idealism) and the pragmatic or instrumentalist view of truth.
 His philosophical outlook most closely resembles Bertrand Russell's (he is a lifetime member of the Bertrand Russell Society).
 Berumen's ethics (in a philosophical sense) are roughly an admixture of the outlooks of Kant, Hume, and Hare.

-Berumen lives in Northern Colorado with his wife, Carol, and their daughter, Anastasia, lives nearby.
+Berumen lives in Northern Colorado with his wife, Carol, and their daughter, Anastasia, lives with her husband, Craig, nearby.

 Berumen’s book Do No Evil is available at major booksellers, including on line vendors such as amazon.com, barnesandnoble.com, and powells.com,